 The GE Superadios are classics of simple yet excellent design in a portable AM/FM radio.
 Generally retailing at or below $60 over their long production runs between approximately 1979 to 2008 they were far and away the best performing radios one could obtain anywhere near that price level, both in terms of AM RF performance and sound quality.
 FM performance is good but not stellar as the AM is.
 All three SR models contain an unusually large (7 ¾”) ferrite rod AM antenna, tuned RF stages on both AM and FM, 4 AM IF stages and 3 on FM plus a ceramic filter.
 They feature full rich audio and incredibly long battery life on a set of 6 D cells, or they can be powered by their built in AC power supply.

 I initially became aware of the last of the three major models…the Superadio III in the mid 90′s.
 In many ways the SRIII turns out to be somewhat of a step backwards from its predecessors the SRI and SRII but it is still a great radio for the price.
 The III does however have one unique feature…a true AM Wideband mode which allows strong AM signals to sound like FM with full range frequency response you don’t get on most AM radios.
 This wide bandwidth option is often misunderstood by those who complain that it “ruins the radio’s selectivity” when that’s exactly what it is supposed to do.
 It disables the usual IF bandwidth filter (necessary to separate closely spaced signals) to allow the full broadcast audio bandwidth to be heard, so if you have a strong AM signal with no sideband interference, it will indeed sound like an FM station.
 This is truly remarkable if you have never heard your favorite AM station with full frequency response before.
-Back in the old days of fewer stations many radios had wider bandwidth audio because extreme selectivity was less of an issue, and some of those radios sounded remarkably clear and lifelike on AM, but today the SR III is unique in a consumer level portable with the inclusion of this feature.
+Back in the old days of fewer stations many radios had wider bandwidth audio because extreme selectivity was less of an issue, and some of those radios sounded remarkably clear and lifelike on AM, but today the SR III is one of very few consumer level portables with the inclusion of this feature.
 The SR III also tunes the expanded AM band up to 1710 KHz which the older models do not unless modified…more on that later.